-The City of Huntington Beach's practice for fire engine replacement includes moving engines from front line to reserve status after 15 years and removing them from the fleet after five years in reserve, for a total of 20 years of service.
+The City of Huntington Beach's practice for fire engine replacement includes moving engines from front line to reserve status after 15 years and removing them from the fleet after three years in reserve, for a total of 18 years of service.
 This practice is consistent with the majority of fire departments in the county.
-When its original date of service is considered, Fire Engine 8211 has been in service for 22 years and is past due for replacement.
+Fire Engine 8214 has been in service for 23 years and is past due for replacement.

-Fire Engine Age and Technology
+Fire Engine Age, Mileage and Hours